Crabs!

 The folks at this store were helpful neighbors with all my e-pipe woes

 The second most important prop is a blue whiteboard marker of the correct thickness.
 No one expected it to take a week to ship that thing.
-Nearby stores don't have what they used to~
+Nearby stores have closed and/or don't stock what they used to~

-The Heinzelmann invention from one of Germany's favourite Loriot's sketches.
+The Heinzelmann invention from 'Weihnachten bei Hoppenstedts' is one of Germany's favourite Loriot's sketches.
 More info here at around 19:40.

 Man, that show Loriot had a lot of fun and memorable props.
 Here they are in a Loriot-themed cake that me and my coworker made for an end-of-season party.

-Sketch of two posessive men sharing a bathtub
+Sketch of two possessive men sharing a bathtub and duck

-Every night, Sauerkraut and Knödeln, eaten and prepared
+Every night, new Sauerkraut and Knödeln are prepared

 Tapas made from the famous local Maultaschen